Bensonhurst, Brooklyn: Demographics

 The entirety of Community Board 11 had 204,829 inhabitants as of NYC Health's 2018 Community Health Profile, with an average life expectancy of 83.8 years.
 This is higher than the median life expectancy of 81.2 for all New York City neighborhoods.
 Most inhabitants are middle-aged adults and youth: 20% are between the ages of 0–17, 31% between 25 and 44, and 26% between 45 and 64.
 The ratio of college-aged and elderly residents was lower, at 8% and 15% respectively.

-As of 2016, the median household income in Community District 12 was $53,493.
+As of 2016, the median household income in Community District 11 was $53,493.
 In 2018, an estimated 23% of Bensonhurst residents lived in poverty, compared to 21% in all of Brooklyn and 20% in all of New York City.
 Less than one in ten residents (8%) were unemployed, compared to 9% in the rest of both Brooklyn and New York City.
 Rent burden, or the percentage of residents who have difficulty paying their rent, is 52% in Bensonhurst, about the same as the citywide and boroughwide rates of 52% and 51% respectively.
 Based on this calculation, as of 2018, Bensonhurst is considered to be low-income and not gentrifying relative to the rest of the city.

 As of the 2020 census data from NYC Dept. Of City Planning, there were 46,000 Asian residents surpassing the remaining White residents of 30,000 to 39,999 for the first time in history.
-The Hispanic population has also grown significantly to between 10,000 to 19,999 residents.
+The Hispanic population has also grown significantly to between 10,000 and 19,999 residents.

 Ethnic enclaves

 In the early 20th century, many Italians and Jewish migrants moved into the neighborhood, and prior to World War II, the neighborhood was about equally Jewish and Italian.
 In the 1940s an influx of immigrants from southern Italy moved in, leaving the area predominantly Italian.

-Around 1989, an influx of immigrants from China and the former USSR began to arrive, mainly from Southern China, Russia, Ukraine, and Armenia.
-In the 2000s, Bensonhurst rapidly grew in cultural diversity.
-Bensonhurst is home to many ethnic Polish, Ukrainian, Russian, Albanian, Greek, Georgian, Uzbek, Arab, Egyptian, Lebanese, Pakistani, Mexican, and Guatemalan Americans.
-In 1994, The New York Times cited the growing influx of Russian speaking, Asian, and Hispanic populations in the area.
+Around 1989, an influx of immigrants from China and the former USSR began to arrive, mainly from Southern China, Russia, and Ukraine.
+In the 1990s, Bensonhurst rapidly grew in cultural diversity.
+Bensonhurst is home to many ethnic Polish, Ukrainian, Russian, Albanian, Georgian, Uzbek, Tajik, Arab, Egyptian, Pakistani, Mexican, and Guatemalan Americans.
+In 1994, The New York Times cited the growing influx of Russian-speaking, Asian, and Hispanic populations in the area.

 In 2000, the New York City Department of City Planning determined that just over half of the residents were born in another country.
-By 2013, then-Mayor Michael Bloomberg announced that the city's foreign-born population had reached a record high, and that Bensonhurst had the city's second-highest number of foreign-born people with 77,700 foreign born immigrants in the neighborhood, just after Washington Heights.
+By 2013, then-Mayor Michael Bloomberg announced that the city's foreign-born population had reached a record high, and that Bensonhurst had the city's second-highest number of foreign-born people with 77,700 foreign-born immigrants in the neighborhood, just after Washington Heights.